manav-gkmit/re-crude-docs/docs/architecture.md

 # System Architecture

-This document describes the **high-level system architecture** of the Hiring Application (Re:Crude), outlining its components, data flow, and interactions between internal services and external integrations.
+This document describes the **high-level system architecture** of **Re:Crude**, outlining its components, execution flow, and interactions between internal services and external integrations.

 ---

 ## 1. Architecture Overview

-Re:Crude is an **event-driven, modular recruitment automation platform** that integrates:
+Re:Crude is an **event-driven, modular recruitment automation platform** designed to automate resume screening, candidate evaluation, and interview feedback workflows.

+The architecture is built around:

+- A **scheduled or event-based trigger** to initiate hiring workflows
-- Zoho ATS as the system of record
+- Zoho ATS as the **system of record**
+- Asynchronous processing using queues for scalability
 - LLM-based services for resume and feedback evaluation
-- Asynchronous processing using queues
-- Slack and Email for reviewer communication
+- Slack and Email for human-in-the-loop communication

-The architecture is designed for **scalability, traceability, and extensibility**, supporting high-volume hiring workflows with minimal manual intervention.
+This design ensures **scalability, traceability, fault tolerance, and extensibility** across high-volume hiring scenarios.

 ---